Economic history of the United Kingdom: Business practices

 Big business grew much more slowly in Britain than in the United States, with the result that by the late 19th century the much larger American corporations were growing faster and could undersell the smaller competitors in Britain.
 A key was the vertical integration.
 In the United States, the typical firm expanded by reaching backward into the supply chain and forward into the distribution system.
-In the Ford Motor Company, raw iron and coal went in one end, and Model Ts were delivered by local dealers at the other end, British firms did not try to own the sources of raw materials, they bought on the market.
+In the Ford Motor Company, raw iron and coal went in one end, and Model Ts were delivered by local dealers at the other end, whereas British firms did not try to own the sources of raw materials; they bought on the market.
 Instead of setting up their own distribution system they worked with well-established wholesalers.
-The British businessmen were much more comfortable and a smaller niche, even though it made it much harder to lower costs and prices.
-Furthermore, the Americans had a rapidly growing home market, and Investment Capital was much more readily available.
+The British businessmen were much more comfortable in a smaller niche, even though it made it much harder to lower costs and prices.
+Furthermore, the Americans had a rapidly growing home market, and investment capital was much more readily available.
 British businessmen typically used their savings not to expand their business but to purchase highly prestigious country estates – they looked to the landed country gentry for their role model, whereas Americans looked to the multi-millionaires.
 Crystal Palace hosted a world class industrial exhibition in 1851 in London.
 It was a marvelous display of the latest achievements in material progress, clearly demonstrating British superiority.
 The Americans were impressed, and repeatedly opened world–class industrial exhibits.
 By contrast, the British never repeated their success.
 In 1886 British sociologist Herbert Spencer commented: "Absorbed by his activities, and spurred on by his unrestricted ambitions, the American is a less happy being than the inhabitant of a country where the possibilities of success are very much smaller."